Easy recipe for Strawberry Shortcake Sheet Cake in 3 steps

 Instructions

-1. Prepare the Oven and Pan: Preheat your oven to 350°F (175°C).
-Grease and flour a 9×13-inch baking pan, or line it with parchment paper, leaving an overhang on the sides to lift the cake out easily.
+• Preheat the oven to 350°F (175°C).
+Grease and flour a 9×13-inch baking pan or line it with parchment paper with overhanging edges for easy removal.

-5. Frost and Serve: Once the cake is completely cool, spread the frosting evenly over the top.
-You can garnish with additional fresh strawberries if you like.
+• Once the cake has cooled completely, spread the frosting evenly over the top.
+Garnish with additional fresh strawberries if desired.
 Slice and serve directly from the pan.

 Frequently Asked Questions